-Details on appropriate DWM system maintenance are provided in Section 6.6 and Section 8 of this Operational Plan.
+Details on appropriate DWM system maintenance are provided in Section 6.56 and Section 8 of this Operational Plan.
 Details on options for upgrading and replacing DWM systems are provided in Section 8 of this Operational Plan.
-Objectives to achieve better DWM system management in the Action Plan (Section 13) include:
+Objectives to achieve better DWM system management by owners and residents are included in the Action Plan in-(Section 13-) include:

-- ✓ Action 6b development of a map interface on Councils website for the Sensitivity Mapping, allowing owners to determine individual property/parcel Sensitivity ratings; - ✓ Action 7 monitoring and auditing of all DWM systems based on prioritisation detailed in Section 7.4; - ✓ Action 9 necessary upgrades or modifications based on existing DWM system permit conditions to ensure compliance; and - ✓ Actions 11 and 12 development of a community and owner education program.
+- ✓ Action 6b development of a map interface on Councils website for the Sensitivity Mapping, allowing owners to determine individual property/parcel Sensitivity ratings; - Action 7 monitoring and auditing of all DWM systems based on prioritisation detailed in Section 7.4; - Action 9 necessary upgrades or modifications based on existing DWM system permit conditions to ensure compliance; and - ✓ Actions 11 and 12 development of a community and owner education program.